yang0/autotask_youtube/README.md

 - `descriptions`: List of video descriptions
 - `durations`: List of video durations

-## Cookie File Authentication

-To download age-restricted or private videos, you need to provide a cookie file from your browser.
-You can export cookies using browser extensions like "Get cookies.txt" or "Cookie-Editor".

-Supported cookie file formats:
-1. Netscape format .txt files
-2. JSON format cookie files (will be automatically converted to Netscape format)

 ## Important Notes

 1. Ensure sufficient disk space for downloaded videos